relaycorp/awala-gateway-desktop/packages/daemon/src/server/control/README.md

 By default, the API address is `http://127.0.0.1:13276/_control`.

-The request and response content type should always be `application/json`, except for WebSocket connections.
+The request and response content type should always be `application/json`, except for any request or request that doesn't have a payload.

 `4XX` and `5XX` responses may include a `code` field to explain the reason for the failure, unless it's unambiguous from the HTTP status code.
 Either way, the daemon logs will include the exact failure reason, including any tracebacks.